-- This chapter assumes that the mode switch is set to and the camera is in P mode. - "Shooting Long Exposures" (p.
-86) assumes you have set the mode switch to and chosen ★. - Before attempting to shoot using a function explained in this chapter in modes other than P mode, check if the function is available in those modes (pp. 130 - 131).
+- This chapter assumes that the mode dial is set to P mode. - The section "Shooting Long Exposures" (p.
+84) assumes that the mode dial is set to SCN mode and the camera is in ★2. - Before attempting to shoot using a function explained in this chapter in modes other than P mode, check if the function is available in those modes (pp. 134 - 137).

-Changing the AF Frame Mode
+O Changing the AF Frame Mode